-In the east, meanwhile, loom the Black Mountains, highest range in the Southern Appalachians, with the king peak of the entire eastern U.S., 6,684-foot Mount Mitchell, topping it all.
+In the east, meanwhile, loom the Black Mountains, the highest range in the Southern Appalachians, with the king peak of the entire eastern U.S., 6,684-foot Mount Mitchell, topping it all.
 In front of them stand the Great Craggies, no slouches themselves with peaks in the 5,000-to-6,000-foot range.

 To the south, the Great Balsams form the third-highest range in the Southern Appalachians after the Blacks and the Great Smokies, with 6,410-foot Richland Balsam—the 10th-loftiest peak in the East—visible.
-To the northeast, 6,285-foot Roan High Knob tops the Unaka Mountains, another mighty mountain block.
+To the northeast, the 6,285-foot Roan High Knob tops the Unaka Mountains, another mighty mountain block.

 Needless to say, lingering (and a whole lot of photography) is par for the course atop Max Patch.
 Tear yourself away from this outstanding Southern Appalachian panorama as best you can to return to the parking area.